ccatram/AnthroGen/README.md

 ### SVM for genetic ancestry

-Following the PCA described in Cataldo-Ramirez et al. (in review), the resulting PCs were used as input for a support vector machine developed to better understand the genetic affinities among UKB participants. *SVM_for_gen.R* outlines this workflow.
+Following the PCA described in Cataldo-Ramirez et al. (in review), the resulting PCs were used as input for a support vector machine developed to better understand the genetic affinities among UKB participants. *SVM_for_gen.md* outlines this workflow.

 ### GWAS summary statistics pooling